Living with epilepsy

-Listen to Heather explain her experiences with epilepsy, including having her first seizure and learning to cope with it.
+Heather explains her experiences with epilepsy, including having her first seizure and how she learned to cope.

 Your seizures may not be exactly as one of the types described, but they will usually last the same time and follow the same pattern each time they happen.
 For some people, however, their seizures do not follow a pattern nor last the same time.

-If a seizure continues for more than 5 minutes or repeated seizures occur without recovery in between, emergency (rescue) medication should be given and/or an ambulance should be called.
-(Do NOT wait for 30 minutes).
+If a seizure continues for more than 5 minutes or repeated seizures occur without recovery in between, emergency (rescue) medication should be given and/or an ambulance should be called - do NOT wait.

 Being told you have epilepsy as well as a brain tumour, can affect people in different ways – some people are relieved that they know what is causing some of their symptoms and can now have treatment; others find it quite hard.
 This is quite normal.

-Talk to your health team or to our Support & Info Line – they can provide practical and emotional support.
+Talk to your health team or to the friendly staff on our Support & Info Line – they can provide practical as well as emotional support.

 The DVLA (Driver Vehicle Licensing Agency) requires people with a brain tumour or epilepsy diagnosis to give up their license.
 How long it will be until you are able to reapply for you license depends on: